StevenBlack/vocab/readme.md

 ### acerbic
 Harsh; severe; biting.
 Commonly used to mean sarcastic, the actual meaning is stronger.
 A truly acerbic wit can draw blood.
 Don Rickles isn't acerbic.
 He's too nice.
-It's pronounced ASS-ER-BIK.

 ### acolyte
 An attendant, assistant or novice.
 Not a slave, but a follower.
 Disciples follow a leader—acolytes empty her ashtray.
 A brilliant professor or an innovative employer will often attract acolytes.
-Pronounced AK-O-LITE.

 ### acrimony